ziutek/kasia.go/README.md

     eee${A}eee uuu$:{A}uuu

-By default, if a variable doesn't exist you get an empty string.
+By default, if the variable doesn't exist you get an empty string.
 You can change this behavior by setting `Template.Strict` to true.
 Undefined variables now return an error code.
-If a variable is used as argument to a function or an index it is always executed in strict mode.
+If the variable is used as argument to the function or an index it is always executed in strict mode.

-If variable is []byte slice its content is treated as text.
-It is better use []byte than string if you don't use escaping, because it doesn't need conversion before write to io.Writer.
+If the variable is []byte slice its content is treated as text.
+It is better to use []byte than string if you don't use escaping, because it doesn't need conversion before write to io.Writer.

 `fmt.Fprint()` and `fmt.Sprint()` are used to render a different type of variables.

 ## Getting data from a map

-If the context is a map you can use it in a way similar to a struct context.
+If the context is a map you can use it in a way similar to the struct context.
-If the map is has string key like this:
+If the map has string key like this:

     map[string]interface{} {
         "a":    1,